 Who's the smartest person ever?
 What would that person do?
 (Choose someone with great talent and achievement, not merely fame and wealth.)
 What would you do if you were this person?
 What would you do if you were your smartest friend?
+That would you do if you were your shartest menu.
 What would you do if you were a superhero?
 What would be your superpower?
 How would you use it?